Spin-networks in the ZX-calculus: From Yutsis diagrams to spin-networks

 \paragraph{Wigner's \texorpdfstring{$6j$}{6j}-symbol.}

-We can see in equation~\eqref{eq:definition_4jm} that the partition into $3jm$ components is somewhat arbitrary.
+The partition in equation~\eqref{eq:definition_4jm} into $j_1$ and $j_2$ in the first $3jm$-symbol and $j_3$ and $j_4$ in the second is somewhat arbitrary.
 Indeed, another basis of~\eqref{eq:invariant_4_tensor_product} can be obtained by exchanging the labels $j_2$ and $j_3$ in~\eqref{eq:definition_4jm}.
 These two possible choices define two alternative bases which are related by a matrix whose coefficients are given by the \emph{$6j$-symbol}:

 In terms of category theory, the $6j$-symbol gives the component of an associator between $(\mathcal{H}_{j_1} \otimes \mathcal{H}_{j_2}) \otimes \mathcal{H}_{j_3}$ and $\mathcal{H}_{j_1} \otimes (\mathcal{H}_{j_2} \otimes \mathcal{H}_{j_3})$.
 It relates different ways to construct the tensor product.
 It carries structural information about how various irreps relate to one another, without depending on the specific basis chosen within $\mathcal{H}_j$.
 As such it is often described as an \emph{invariant}.
 This invariant object and others that can be defined similarly emerge as core mathematical objects in, for instance, Loop Quantum Gravity.